rkiel/git-utilities/README.md

 }
 ```

+## Installation for macOS users

-### macOS user installation
+### macOS Step 1: Clone the repository

-This repository needs to be cloned.
 Copy/paste the following to be prompted for the location to clone into.

 ```zsh
   read -r "GITHUB_REPOS_DIR?Clone this repo into which directory? [$HOME/GitHub/rkiel] "